team-mayes/atesa/docs/the_config_file.rst

 ``initial_coordinates`` **‡**

 	The initial coordinates for the job, used as appropriate for the given job type, given as a list of strings.
-All jobs require initial coordinates, and all the coordinate files given here are used to spawn independent threads.
+All jobs require initial coordinates (although in committor analysis they may be identified using the *path_to_rc_out* option instead, if *committor_analysis_use_rc_out* is True).
+All the coordinate files identified in this list are used to spawn independent threads.
 The same file can be given more than once to spawn multiple threads with the same initial coordinates.
 Default = ['']

 .. _CommitmentBasinDefinitions: